You are here:Home/atheism/HAPI participates in protest against Hereditary Religion

 Changing the Current Value of Religion Freedom Rights over Child Rights

-“There is more harm to religion than we could ever imagine, and it is going to build up if we do or say nothing about it”, said McJarwin during one of the discussions.
+“There is more harm to religion than we could ever imagine, and it is going to build up if we do or say nothing about it.”

 To boot, a graduate of AB Psychology from Ashford University in California, United States, Damien is a writer, an artist, a philosopher and an activist.
 He wrote the self-help poetry book ‘Taste Your Emotions’ and the soon to be published atheist book ‘The Tree of Lies and its Hidden Roots’.
 As an artist, he is the owner of At Hope Wicked Designs.
 He follows Axiological Atheism, a form of atheism that favors humanity as the absolute source of ethics and values, and permits individuals to solve moral problems without resorting to a god.
 Such argument was also used by Karl Marx, Sigmund Freud, and Jean-Paul Sartre to convey messages of liberation, full-development, and unfettered happiness.

-“A general expression of what I see as ‘hereditary religion’ is a parent telling a child their religion is ABC-whatever and forcing this unchosen belief on the child until they, too, say they believe as told… Said religion is pushed on the magical thinking minds of children under 7 who tend to appeal to animist thinking, hypothesis, and conclusions when they are unsure or being creative”, said Damien as he capped off the series of discussions.
+“A general expression of what I see as ‘hereditary religion’ is a parent telling a child their religion is ABC-whatever and forcing this unchosen belief on the child until they, too, say they believe as told… Said religion is pushed on the magical thinking minds of children under 7 who tend to appeal to animist thinking, hypothesis, and conclusions when they are unsure or being creative.”

 Oppose the force of “hereditary religion” — this has been the clarion call of HAPI since its inception.
 As true humanists, HAPI volunteers openly question and expose the inequalities of religious ideologies that continue to needlessly divide humankind.
 Be that as it may, HAPI works in harmony with religious institutions for the betterment of the world.